-Life underwriting results
+Table 1 - Life underwriting results

-The change in the underwriting result respect to the previous year is mainly due to the lower amount of premiums collected respect to the previous year (-91.75%) and to lower amount of claim (-46.11%).
+The change in the underwriting result respect to the previous year is mainly due to the higher amount of premiums collected respect to the previous year (1067%) compared to the amount of claim (-47%).
 The changes in the other elements of the table above are directly related to premiums and claims volume.

-The life insurances include policies 61,182.
+The life insurances include 61,868 policies .
 The Investment results below show the gains made by the LoB.
-When the gain in the investment results is added to the Life

-Underwriting result (see above) the net result of the underwriting for this LoB is EUR 1,084million.
+When the gain in the investment results is added to the Life Underwriting result (see above) the net result of the underwriting for this LoB is €-1.7 million